Coulomb Correlation and Information Entropies in Confined Helium-Like Atoms: Results and discussions

+Also based on the graph (a) of the Fig.~\ref{entropias} note that the values of $S_r$ can be negative.
+These values correspond to regions where the probability densities are highly localized.
+This fact can also be observed in one-dimensional systems~\cite{wallas_marcos_fred}, in the spherically confined hydrogen atom~\cite{wallas_fred_internacional} and systems with static screened Coulomb potential~\cite{screened_Coulomb_potential}.
+This result has a simple explanation in the quantum context~\cite{AQUINO20132062}: when $r_c$ is reasonably small, the probability density becomes large and $a_0^6\rho(\vec{r}_1, \vec{r}_2) > 1$.
+In this situation, $-\rho(\vec{r}_1, \vec{r}_2) \ln (a_0^6\rho(\vec{r}_1, \vec{r}_2)) < 0$ and, then, $S_r$ may be negative.

-Now we visualize the performance of the $S_p$ versus $r_c$ curves for $\varphi_{1}$ and $\varphi_{2}$ in the graph (b) of the Figure~\ref{entropias}.
+We visualize the performance of the $S_p$ versus $r_c$ curves for $\varphi_{1}$ and $\varphi_{2}$ in the graph (b) of the Fig.~\ref{entropias} and we organize the numerical values in Table~\ref{entropiam} and Table~S3 of the Supporting Information.
 The incorporation of the Coulomb correlation on the wavefunction $\varphi_{2}$ causes a reduction in the $S_p$ values.
-When $r_c$ goes to infinity the $S_p$ values pass to the values of the unconfined system.
-In another case, when the confinement increases, an upward inflection of the curves is identified.
+When $r_c$ goes to infinity the $S_p$ values pass to constant values.
+In another situation, when the confinement increases, an upward inflection of the curves is identified.
+The integral calculations of the information entropy on momentum space showed numerical instability and were truncated to a given value of the integration limit.
+Taking that into account, we guarantee the accuracy of the results obtained of $S_p$ using the functions $\varphi_{1}$ and $\varphi_{2}$.
+Studies involving Fourier transforms in correlated wavefunctions have been started~\cite{saavedra1996}, allowing us in the future to provide the $S_p$ values for the function~$\varphi_{3}$.

 The Ref.~\cite{shannon_dois_eletrons} helps us to understand the behavior of $S_r$ and $S_p$ with the $Z$ variation.
-The increase of the atomic number produces lower results of the expectation values of $r_1$ and $r_{12}$, making more localized systems, consequently the $S_r$ values decline with $Z$ increment in Table~S2.
+The increase of the atomic number produces lower results of the expectation values of $r_1$ and $r_{12}$, making more localized systems, consequently the $S_r$ values are reduced with $Z$ increment in Table~\ref{entropiap} and Table~S2 of the Supporting Information.
 On the other hand, the reduction of the atomic number makes weaker interactions.
-The movement of particles is less chaotic, then the $S_p$ values decrease with $Z$ reduction in Table~S3.
+The movement of particles is less chaotic, then the $S_p$ values decrease with $Z$ reduction in Table~\ref{entropiam} and Table~S3 of the Supporting Information.